TRAVEL TO AUSTRALIA

 What do I need to enter Australia?

-All international visitors to Australia need to apply for an Electronic Travel Authority (ETA).
+To travel to Australia you will need a US passport valid for at least 6 months and all nternational visitors to Australia need to apply for an Electronic Travel Authority (ETA).

 Australian Electronic Travel Authority (ETA)